-- [27] DeMarre, Martha E. Nuclear Testing Archive.
+- [26] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
+Manager and Principal Consultant.
+February 2004.
+Neutron sources were used for very specific jobs such as instrument calibration and well logging.
+These jobs required specialized training, including the potential hazards associated with use of the sources, and involved only a few individuals such as radiation technicians.
+When they were in use, individuals who were not directly involved in the task were kept away from the sources and at a safe distance. - [27] DeMarre, Martha E. Nuclear Testing Archive.
 Manager.
 October 2003.
 Ms. DeMarre has provided information about personnel dosimeter issuance. - [28] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 The error introduced in using a 1-to-1 rad-to-roentgen relationship and ignoring the conversion of 100 rad = 114 R is 14 %.
 However, the uncertainties caused by the significant beta geometry and energy dependence of the beta-photon ratios are much larger and can exceed a factor of 2 or more.
 Therefore, 14% becomes acceptable in the context of other much larger errors. - [29] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 Immersion in a cloud was generally associated with radioactive gases, which are normally dispersed quite rapidly in an open environment.
 Under normal conditions, this would not be common.
 Most exposures would have resulted from surfaces (ground, etc.) that were contaminated by postshot fallout.
 The exception would be exposure following a release of gases during postshot drilling. - [30] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 Using data from Keith Eckerman and the EPA Federal Guidance Report-13 code (Eckerman et al. 1999) it is possible to calculate beta-photon ratios for the fallout inventories generated by Hicks (1981a to 1981i).
 These ratios can then be applied, with care, to the photon doses obtained from the personal dosimetry records. - [31] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 Beta-photon ratios are highly dependent on geometry, including any intervening material (air, etc.), beta and photon energies, and other factors.
 Although calculations can be made for well-defined situations, application of the results can result in significant errors if the actual exposure conditions deviate significantly from the assumptions that were used for the calculations. - [32] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 The energy spectrum of fast neutrons can easily be degraded by intervening materials and loss of energy through scattering from materials in the vicinity of the source.
 This occurs, for example, when there is a significant amount of concrete, soil, etc. near the source of neutrons. - [33] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
-Application of neutrons gamma ratios to the recorded photon dose from the individual monitoring records assumes that the total photon dose was received from a given mixed photon-neutron source environment.
-However, if a significant portion of the photon dose for the monitoring period was received in an environment that did not have associated neutrons (e.g., a neutron-free field with only photon and beta contamination), the estimated neutron dose would be higher than actually received. - [34] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
-Manager and Principle Consultant.
-March 2004.
-Personnel were issued fast neutron dosimeters if they were known to have been working with or had access to neutron sources.
-Moreover, all personnel dosimeters after 1961 had some thermal neutron sensitive component.
-If (1) an individual was not issued a fast neutron dosimeter and (2) there was no indication of a thermal neutron exposure on the thermal neutron sensitive component, it was highly unlikely that there had been a neutron exposure.
+Application of neutron to gamma ratios to the recorded photon dose from the individual monitoring records assumes that the total photon dose was received from a given mixed photon-neutron source environment.
+However, if a significant portion of the photon dose for the monitoring period was received in an environment that did not have associated neutrons (e.g., a neutron-free field with only photon and beta contamination), the estimated neutron dose would be higher than actually received.